ManticoreGamesInc/platform-documentation/src/tutorials/obby_tutorial.md

 ## Overview

 In this tutorial you are going to make an **Obby**, which is a platform and obstacle game.
 The game will have moving, rotating, and shrinking platforms as well as deadly spinning blades.
+The game will also have a rewards chest that can animate open and close.
+The reward inside is a flying pet that follows the player.

 * **Completion Time:** ~2 hours
 * **Knowledge Level:** It's recommended to have completed the [Scripting Beginner](lua_basics_helloworld.md) and [Scripting Intermediate](lua_basics_lightbulb.md) tutorials.